 What Should SEOs Do?

-SEO managers should understand the importance of videos as a ranking factor which is only going to increase in 2019.
+SEO managers should understand the importance of videos as a ranking factor which is only going to increase.
 While making more video content that is engaging your target audience is a useful suggestion, it will come at a cost.
 For large companies with deep pockets, this is undoubtedly something that they can focus on.

 For smaller companies, they need to create highly engaging videos in a smaller budget or use videos from other users.
 If they want to do that, the SEO managers must dedicate more time to finding videos and which ones will align with their content.